nachocaru/xaprb.com/content/blog/2010-07-10-aspersas-mysql-summary-tool.md

   - SQL
   - Tools
 ---
-For those of you who miss what [Maatkit][1]&#8216;s mk-audit tool (now retired) gave you, there&#8217;s a pair of tools in [Aspersa][2] that more than replaces it.
+For those of you who miss what [Maatkit][1]'s mk-audit tool (now retired) gave you, there's a pair of tools in [Aspersa][2] that more than replaces it.
 [I wrote previously about the summary tool][3].
-I don&#8217;t think I have mentioned the mysql-summary tool.
+I don't think I have mentioned the mysql-summary tool.
 It has been under development for a while, and at this point it has quite a lot of functionality.
 You can see a [sample of the output on its manual page][4].

  [1]: http://www.maatkit.org/
  [2]: http://code.google.com/p/aspersa/